jidongbsu/cs452-device-driver-2/README.md

 You will be completing the lincoln.c file.
 You should not modify the lincoln.h file.

 The starter code already provides you with the code for a kernel module called lincoln.
-To install the module, run make and then sudo insmod lincoln.ko; to remove it, run sudo rmmod lincoln.
+To install the module, run *make* and then *sudo insmod lincoln.ko*; to remove it, run *sudo rmmod lincoln*.
 Yes, in rmmod, whether or not you specify ko does not matter; but in insmod, you must have that ko.

 ## The Proc Interface